2013 and also 2014 IRS Mileage Allowance

 Beginning on Jan.
-1, 2012, the standard mileage rates for the use of a car (also vans, pickups or panel trucks)
+1, 2013, and Jan 1, 2014 the standard mileage allowance rates for the use of a car (also vans, pickups or panel trucks)

-For this year 2012 the tax deduction rate for business miles driven is 55.5 cents per mile the same as the second half of 2011.
+For this year 2013 the tax deduction rate for business miles driven is $0.56.5 cents per mile.

 You then have the option of deducting using the percentage method whereby

 you have to save all receipts for parking fees, gas, registration, repairs etc.